 We often consider how we interact with our technology, but recent advances in biometric data collect and feedback will change how our devices interact with us.

 One of the hottest form factors for wearable computing is the watch.
 Surely packing enough power to launch the space shuttle, our wrists are gaining superpowers and will be able to snap photos and manage our calendars.
 Even though there are obstacles to overcome, such as bulkiness and interoperability, they are well suited for health and fitness.
-Innovation leader Apple has been consipuoiusly absent from the playground, but a recent shoe designer hire might hint at even more form factors to come.
+Apple even one hired a shoe designer, which hinted at even more form factors to come.
 Wearable computing might represent a paradigm shift in how we use the web.
 According to Kyle Ellicott, co-founder of GLAZED, a conference dedicated to the business of wearable technology:

 Let me be clear, we watched the web be consumed by mobile.
 Now we think mobile will be consumed by wearables.
 Just as there were key players who couldn’t make the transition from web to mobile, the same fall off will occur with mobile players who are unable to adapt their thinking to take advantage of this next evolution of technology.